Awantipora: Demographics

 As per the 2011 census, Awantipora has an average literacy rate of 69.41%, lower than the national average of 74%.
 Male literacy was 80.17%, and female literacy was 43.03% 9% of the population is under 6 years of age.
 Awantipora has a population of 12,647 people.

 Villages in awantipora tehsil

 The villages along with their patwar halqa (revenue circle) in Awantipora tehsil are listed below.

 IUST Awantipora

 Awantipora is home to Islamic University of Science and Technology(IUST) dating back to 2005.
 The university has been set up as a centre for higher learning for the people of the Union territory of Jammu and Kashmir and its neighbouring regions.

 AIIMS Awantipora

+AIIMS Awantipora, sanctioned by the central government in 2019, is projected to have a budget of approximately Rs 1,828 crore.
+This facility will augment the healthcare infrastructure in Kashmir by providing an additional 1000 beds, including 300 beds dedicated to super-specialty services.
+Within the project, there will be a Medical College designed to accommodate 100 students and a Nursing College with a capacity of 60 students.

 The first batch of MBBS at the upcoming AIIMS at Awantipora in south Kashmir will start in August 2021.
 The temporary accommodation is in Srinagar.

 Air force station

 Awantipur Air Force Station is situated near Awantipora at Malangpora about 5 km from Pulwama town.